Biohazard and Sewage Emergency Tips

 24 Hour Emergency Service

 Biohazards like flood water or sewer backups should be considered an emergency and dealt with as quickly as possible.
-SERVPRO of Boone & Kenton County has water damage restoration specialists and has specific training and expertise to safely remediate biohazard contaminants.
+SERVPRO of Boone, Kenton and Campbell Counties has water damage restoration specialists and has specific training and expertise to safely remediate biohazard contaminants.

 We are proud to serve our local communities: